 All CTD-PAH patients were further defined by only including those with a diagnosis of SSc-PAH (scleroderma associated PAH)

 All CHD-PAH patients were assigned to one of the four groups described in Table 5: Es, L-to-R shunts, Small defects (SD), Closed/Corrected defects (CD).
-Any patient with complex congenital pathology e.g. associated left ventricular dysfunction was excluded from the cohort.
+Any patient with complex congenital pathology e.g., associated left ventricular dysfunction was excluded from the cohort.

 In the IPAH and CTD-PAH group, clinical records, and non-invasive investigations were reviewed.
 This allowed further classification of the IPAH and CTD-PAH into three subgroups.
 Those with minimal other past medical history - iPAH/SSc-PAH, IPAH-risk of left heart disease (lhd) - IPAH-lhd, and IPAH-risk of lung disease (lung) - IPAH-lung.